Bing Ads Automated Rules — training

 How automated rules work

 Many of the most common bidding, budgeting and campaign planning tasks that advertisers big and small perform regularly align well with Bing Ads’ Automated rules.
 The ability to schedule and automate these top campaign management operations on a weekly, or even daily, basis can amount to invaluable time savings and efficiency gains.

 Imagine you were running a campaign which has a strict budget that fluctuates month to month.
-Chances are you don’t want to be staring at your watch at 11:58 PM waiting to change budgets at the end of every month.
-Automated rules provide a perfect opportunity to schedule changes like this to your account ahead of time, based on either account performance, budgets or even your own custom promotion dates.
+The chances are you don’t want to be staring at your watch at 11.58 p.m. waiting to change budgets at the end of every month.
+Automated rules provide a perfect opportunity to schedule changes like this to your account ahead of time, based on either account performance, budgets or even your own customised promotion dates.

 Examples of common automated rules

-Although your campaign will always require some monitoring, there are many tasks you can have Bing Ads do for you automatically.
-Here are a few examples of how advertisers are using automated rules to help them manage their campaigns.
+Although your campaign will always require some monitoring, there are many tasks that you can have Bing Ads do for you automatically.
+Here are a few examples of how advertisers are using automated rules to help them manage their campaigns:

-- Start and stop your campaigns for special events, such as a Black Friday or New Year's Day sales.
+- Start and stop your campaigns for special events, such as a Black Friday or Boxing Day sales.

 - Avoid letting a maxed-out budget stop your best-performing campaigns.